 Clackamas County enacts vehicle registration fee

-Clackamas County Commissioners have approved a $30 per year vehicle registration fee to fund road maintenance and construction projects and ease congestion.
+Clackamas County commissioners have approved a $30-per-year vehicle registration fee to fund road maintenance and construction projects and ease congestion.
 Forty percent of the proceeds will go directly to cities, including an estimated $703,222 for Lake Oswego.

-After a second public hearing Thursday, Feb.
-21, commissioners approved the ordinance in a 4-1 vote.
+After a second public hearing last week, the commissioners approved the ordinance in a 4-1 vote.
 The fee will go into effect 90 days after the Feb.
 21 meeting.

-The funds will be divided with 50 percent going to the county, 40 percent to the cities in the county and 10 percent to a strategic investment fund for the county and cities to fund multi-jurisdictional projects.
+Fifty percent of the funds will go to the county, 40 percent to cities in the county and 10 percent to a strategic investment fund for the county and cities to fund multi-jurisdictional projects.

 Clackamas County is responsible for 1,400 miles of roads and is the only county in the Portland metropolitan area that does not have a local source of street funding.
 Multnomah County has a fuel tax and vehicle registration fee, and Washington County has a fuel tax, road district, property tax and vehicle registration fee.

 Previously, vehicle registration fees and fuel taxes have each been voted down several times by Clackamas County residents.
 In 2016, voters turned down a fuel tax of 6 cents per gallon by more than 60 percent.

 Clackamas County will use their portion of the funds for safety improvements, estimated at $500,000 per year; local road maintenance, estimated at $1 million per year; and congestion relief through capital projects, estimated at $3.5-4 million per year.

 The county will seek community feedback about projects.